How to Track WordPress Categories in Google Analytics (The Simple Way)

 The first thing you need to do is to install MonsterInsights on your site and properly connect it with Google Analytics.

-For a step by step tutorial, learn how to properly set up Google Analytics with MonsterInsights.
+For a step by step tutorial on setting up MonsterInsights, check out how to properly set up Google Analytics with MonsterInsights.

 Step 2: Set Up Categories And Tags Tracking